Texas Business Partnership Attorneys

 Depending on the nature of your business and the needs of each partner, other provisions may also need to be established in the partnership agreement, such as arbitration clauses and provisions regarding contract disputes.
 We can review your partnership documents and help you create an agreement that addresses all your legal needs.

-Don't go into a business partnership without knowing all the risks and benefits of different types of partnerships.
-Get the strong legal representation.
-Discover what our Houston business attorneys can do for you.
-Contact Brewer & Pritchard online or call 713-209-2950.
+Don’t enter a business partnership without knowing all the risks and benefits of different types of partnerships.
+Get the strong legal representation you need and deserve.
+Discover what our Texas business attorneys can do for you.
+Contact Brewer, Pritchard & Buckley, PC online or call 713-209-2950.
 We work with businesses nationwide.